Year A, B, C

 Just how this sentence will be finished is exactly the fear - and the hope - that is in everyone's hearts.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 204-208.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 204-208; and the writings of Amy-Jill Levine, et. al. See link below.

 John 12:1-11 (NRSV)